phpmyadmin/phpmyadmin/docs/setup.rst

 :term:`HTTP` and cookie authentication modes are recommended in a **multi-user environment** where you want to give users access to their own database and don't want them to play around with others.
-Nevertheless, be aware that MS Internet Explorer seems to be really buggy about cookies, at least till version
-6. Even in a **single-user environment**, you might prefer to use :term:`HTTP` or cookie mode so that your user/password pair are not in clear in the configuration file.
+Even in a **single-user environment**, you might prefer to use :term:`HTTP` or cookie mode so that your user/password pair are not in clear in the configuration file.